andrew-hardin/cmake-git-version-tracking/README.md

 )
 ```
 Then include [`git.h`](./git.h) to use the provided functions for git version.

-## "The proof of the pudding is in the eating!"
-In other words, please clone the repository and [try out the demo](hello-world/README.md).

 ## A "why does this matter" use case
 We're continuously shipping prebuilt binaries for an